- Associate Professor

 - African history; comparative black history; social and cultural history; gender studies.

 Professor MacGonagle (Ph.D.
 Michigan State, 2002) focuses on processes of identity formation in African and Diasporan settings in her research.
 Her work crosses historical, geographical, and theoretical boundaries to examine links of nation, culture, and ethnicity.
 In her first book, Crafting Identity in Zimbabwe and Mozambique (University of Rochester Press, 2007), she examined four centuries of history from 1500–1900 in the Ndau region of southeastern Africa to challenge popular notions about tribalism.
 MacGonagle is currently engaged in analyzing intersections between history and memory at several African sites of memory central to the heritage of slavery.
-She speaks Portuguese and Ndau, a dialect of Shona.
-MacGonagle has received grants from Fulbright, Fulbright-Hays, the Social Science Research Council, and the American Philosophical Society, among others, to support research in Mozambique, Zimbabwe, Portugal, South Africa, and Ghana.
+She speaks Portuguese and Ndau.
+MacGonagle has received grants from Fulbright, Fulbright-Hays, the Social Science Research Council, and the American Philosophical Society, among others, to support research in Africa, Europe, Latin America and the Caribbean.
 Professor MacGonagle collaborated with Ken Lohrentz (KU Libraries) to digitize a portion of the Onitsha Market Literature collection held at KU's Spencer Research Library.
 Selections of this popular Nigerian literature are available along with a companion website.
+From 2013-2021 she served as Director of the Kansas African Studies Center.

 Professor MacGonagle teaches African history at KU in the departments of History and African & African-American Studies.
 Her undergraduate course offerings include surveys of African history, a seminar on sexuality and gender in African history, a course on the liberation of southern Africa, and a seminar on memory in global perspective.
 At the graduate level, she teaches seminars in both African Studies and African history.
 In 2007 she received the ING Excellence in Teaching Award at KU.